 Proving that the property owner did breach a duty of care often reduces to some common issues:

-Owners have a negligence duty of care to visitors on their property, but California law also recognizes that those visitors may be partially or totally responsible for injuries they suffer in a slip and fall accident.
+Owners have a duty of care to visitors on their property, but California law also recognizes that those visitors may be partially or totally responsible for injuries they suffer in a slip and fall accident.
 The State’s pure comparative negligence standard will reduce an injured party’s damages award in direct proportion to his or her share of the blame for a slip and fall accident.

 Property owners and their insurance companies will employ several arguments to impose some or all of the blame for a slip and fall accident on an injured party.
 For example, a defendant or its insurer might argue that: